Thinking about diving as a career, read on for a rundown on what is on offer.

 Golf Ball Diver

 Another of the less palatable jobs in the diving world is a golf ball diver.
 This can actually be a lucrative business.
 An agreement with a golf club to collect lost golf balls from water traps can be financially rewarding, but it does entail diving in murky, contaminated waters that are often filled with hazards like logs, broken glass, shopping trollies to name a few.
 Not to mention the potential to run into a dangerous animal like a crocodile or snake.
 A diver will collect somewhere around 3,000 balls on an average day and will get back half of the original cost of those balls.
+The gold ball diver salary depends on golf club itself and the region so make sure you do some ground work first.

 This could be a career course if the thought of being Indian Jones in a wetsuit appeals to you.
 This job is another that requires considerable training and can entail searching for treasure, locating shipwrecks and collecting artifacts.
 Marine archaeologists are also the people called when someone wants to build something in the ocean that might disrupt the ocean floor.
 They check the site to make sure the area is okay to build in and that there are no other wrecks that will be affected.